Admissions officers consider all kinds of numbers when deciding whether they should send acceptance or rejection letters to applicants.

 It’s true that test-blind schools are not as common as test-optional ones.
 Of all the higher education institutions in the US, only about 10% have a test-blind admissions policy.

-Since you can also skip submitting your SAT or ACT score to a test-optional school, then the fact that there are only a tiny fraction of test-blind schools should not be a concern.
+Since you can also skip submitting your SAT score to a test-optional school, then the fact that there are only a tiny fraction of test-blind schools should not be a concern.

-According to the ACT Survey of Higher Education Enrollment and Admissions Officers, however, more than 20% of today’s test-optional schools are likely to adopt a test-blind admissions policy in the next three to five years.
+According to the survey of Higher Education Enrollment and Admissions Officers, however, more than 20% of today’s test-optional schools are likely to adopt a test-blind admissions policy in the next three to five years.

 Universities in California